DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 5 Experiment.md

 Using the formula below, the 2nd resonance frequency can roughly calculated to make it easier to find it by trial and error.
 $${f_n = \frac{nv}{2L}}$$
 where,
-*n* is the number of resonance (which is 2 in this case) and by plotting the amplitude against the
+*n* is the number of resonance (which is 2 in this case) and by plotting the amplitude against the position of the microphone inside the tube.

 ### Second Objective - Speed of Sound